shanemckenney/establishing-system-baseline/README.md

 ## What I Learned

-As someone growing into cybersecurity and IT, this lab helped me understand more than just tools — it taught me how important preparation and consistency are.
-Establishing a system baseline isn’t just a checkbox task — it’s how organizations create trust in their infrastructure.
+As someone growing into cybersecurity and IT, this lab helped me understand more than just tools, it taught me how important preparation and consistency are.
+Establishing a system baseline isn’t just a checkbox task, it’s how organizations create trust in their infrastructure.

 I learned:
 - How to think like a defender by identifying “known good” system states
-- The real-world value of documenting everything — especially in incident response
+- The real-world value of documenting everything, especially in incident response
 - How simple changes (like a new service or file hash) can signal compromise
 - That attention to detail is a critical IT skill, and good habits now = fewer disasters later